 Great question!
 After Bye Bye Beehive (my 365-day hair project), I became fond of my natural hair, just the way it is—fine and mostly straight—and to keep it healthy, I try not to use any heat styling tools.
 To see how I get no-heat beachy waves, watch my video here.
 To see how I get my no-heat curls, click here.
 For a more comprehensive list of my hairstyles, click here.

 What makeup/beauty products do you use?

 On a daily basis, I use almost all of the same products—it's a pretty simple beauty routine.
-Watch my video tutorial of how I do my makeup here.
+I typically only use bronzer, eyebrow shadow, a touch of eyeliner and mascara.
+On occasion, I'll do it up a bit more, and you can watch my video tutorial of how I do that makeup look here.

-Makeup (in order of how I apply it): moisturizer // eyeshadow primer // eyebrow powder // bronzer // blush // facial powder // eyeshadow // eyebrow highlight // eyeliner // mascara // chapstick or lip glow.
+Makeup (in order of how I apply it): moisturizer // eyeshadow primer // eyebrow shadow // bronzer // blush // eyeshadow // eyebrow highlight // eyeliner // mascara // chapstick.